YoussefElHassani/Simulation-of-smart-oxygen-concentrator-network/README.md

     For windows sytems:
     ```
-    $ coding_challenge\Scripts\activate.bat
+    $ coding_challenge\Scripts\activate.ps1
     ```

 4. Install the required dependencies by running the following command:
     ```
     $ pip install -r requirements.txt
     ```

+5. Add a new kernel to your Jupyter config
+    ```
+    $ ipython kernel install --user --name=coding_challenge
+    ```

+6. Run the jupyter notebook using the following command, feel free to stop the server using CTRL+C
+    ```
+    $ jupyter notebook
+    ```

-5. When you're done working on the project, you can deactivate the virtual environment by running the following command:
+7. When you're done working on the project, you can deactivate the virtual environment by running the following command:

     ```
     $ deactivate